Bagel Recipe - How to Make Bagels Step-by-Step Instructions

 One way is to roll out balls and slightly flatten them, then place them on the cornmeal dusted cookie sheet.

 Note: The bagel 'hole' part comes later right before parboiling.

-The standard way is to roll out an approximately 8" inch tube or snake shape.
+The standard way to make a bagel shape is to roll out an approximately 8" inch tube or snake shape.

-Then loop it so that it forms a ring.
-Bring both ends together and pinch.
+Take the 8" snake and then loop it so that it forms a ring.
+Bring both ends together and pinch to join it.

 Put a very small amount of water at the joined area to seal the dough.

-Place the rings on the cornmeal dusted cookie sheet.
+Place the shaped bagels on the cornmeal dusted cookie sheet.

 Here are both the ring style and the ball style.